Maine has a vast network

 Coast region has miles of broad white sandy beaches.
 Abandoned, overgrown town and country roads are now single and double-track trails.
 They wind through woods, past quaint New England villages and secluded harbors

 and along remnants of stone fences that once demarcated the fields and pastures of once prosperous farms.
-A mountain bike mecca, 692-foot Mount
+Mountain bike meccas, the 692-foot Mount

 of the coast.